b-star-fellowship/b-star-fellowship.github.io/index.markdown

 # Who runs B*?

 [Sam Dooman](https://www.linkedin.com/in/sam-dooman-7463a2105/) was the 1st employee at [Down Dog](https://www.downdogapp.com), and helped Down Dog blitz-scale to millions of users during the Covid-19 lockdowns.
-As a B* fellow, you'll have access to Sam as a mentor via weekly calls.
+As a B* fellow, you'll have access to Sam as a mentor via brief, weekly calls.

 # FAQ